 Why are antigen tests included here?

-Many entities do not report COVID-19 antigen tests or report them separately, but HCHD combined antigen and PCR tests in their reporting.
-In Howell County, antigen tests have been abnormally common compared to much of the rest of the country.
-As a result, excluding these tests results in the elimination of a significant share of tests and cases.
-For consistency across datasets, and after carefully considering all variables, I have made the judgment that including antigen tests offers a more realistic picture of the spread of COVID-19 in Howell County.
+Many entities did not report COVID-19 antigen tests or report them separately, but HCHD combined antigen and PCR tests in their reporting.
+In Howell County, antigen tests were abnormally common compared to much of the rest of the country.
+As a result, excluding these tests would have resulted in the elimination of a significant share of tests and cases.
+Along with consistency concerns between HCHD and DHSS datasets, including antigen tests offered a more realistic picture of the spread of COVID-19 in Howell County.